JuliaCI/PkgBenchmark.jl/README.md

 ```

-Note that running the script directly does not actually run the benchmarks.
-See the next section.
+_Note that running this script directly does not actually run the benchmarks.
+See the next section._

-## Running a benchmark
+## Running a benchmark suite

 Use `benchmarkpkg` to run benchmarks written using the convention above.

-Syntax:
+**Syntax:**

 ```julia
 benchmarkpkg(pkg, [ref];